By: Bernard Morneau Ι May 27th, 2020 Ι Custom Development Ι Decision Making

 - If the application supports and implements industry standards (eg. IEEE 762, ISA TR18.2, etc.), COTS is often a good avenue.

 - It must “fit in place” in your technical environment with minimal integration effort.
 This includes reporting system, business process integration, business intelligence, notification systems, etc.

 - Depending on the criticality of your requirements, you may also decide to align with the COTS especially if the COTS is mature.
-Mature COTS have received the feedback of a large number of customers and implement industry best practices.
+Mature COTS have received the feedback of many customers and implement industry best practices.

-- In a COTS you are paying for all the features of functions and if you use only a few, you would be paying more than what it is worth to you, possibly.
+- In a COTS you are paying for all the features and functions and if you use only a few, you would be paying more than what it is worth at the moment but the future value may be significant.
 End users/customers are the judge on this.

 The benefits of COTS are:

 - Implementation methodology is proven, lowering the risk and getting the customer faster to benefits

 - It is usually possible to run a pilot or a proof of concept of a COTS which goes a long way towards proving the solution and making the business case.
 This is important because the upfront of a COTS may sometimes appear superior to the initial cost of custom development.